VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 a workflow when the workflow is directing an aggregate to perform an action.

-Commands are processed once by a single recipient.
+A single recipient processes a Command.
 A command bus transports commands that command handlers then dispatch to aggregates.
 Sending a command is an asynchronous operation with no return value.